 YAMASHIRO, Sawako

-MIYAMOTO, Akitoshi

-Professor

-Lecturer
+WATANABE, Naoki

 Assist.
-Prof.
+Prof. MIYAMOTO, Akitoshi

-Main theme Our laboratory aims at bridging the gap between molecular activities and cell physiology in life systems.
+Our laboratory aims at bridging the gap between molecular activities and cell physiology in life systems.
 We are trying to visualize signal transduction and cell structure remodeling processes directly in living cells by fluorescence single-molecule microscopy.
 We have also recently invented new super-resolution microscopy called IRIS, which achieves ultra-high density labeling of multiple targets in a single specimen.
 By direct viewing using these advanced optical techniques, our laboratory elucidates the mechanism and the dynamics of pathophysiological cell signaling.